 Peter Boyer (@ptrbyr) talks about his efforts to run away from notifications and centralized technologies toward decentralized, encrypted-by-default alternatives; and also about self-driving cars, being in relation with nature, addictive technologies, uses of machine learning for design, and a lot more.

 Andrés Colubri (@codeanticode) on how he manages to do seemingly different things—such as art, computational biology, or open-source development—by connecting them around one overarching theme.

 Jacob Hamman on how virtual reality and healthy life habits can help prevent and reverse Alzheimer's disease.

-Jose Luis (@garciadelcast) and Nono on providing alternative access to robot control, learning from open source software, the joy of being an educator, simple living, eating healthy, and more.
+Jose Luis García del Castillo on robot control accessibility, learning from open-source software, the joy of being an educator, simple living, eating healthy, and more.